Ask your employees for their feedback about last year’s performance management process by sending out an employee survey. This is important to...

 With the increasing internationalization of the modern workforce, you will also have to keep in mind that cultural differences can add an extra layer to the feedback culture you want to create.

 After the initial energy, you may experience a drop in feedback.
-Here are four steps you can take to prevent feedback from going stagnant:
+Here are four steps you can take to keep up your lively feedback culture: